Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT BELGIUM IS ACTUALLY LIKE

-B elgium is technically three countries sharing a flag.
-That sounds like a joke, but spend a few weeks living in Belgium and you start to understand it as a practical reality rather than a political talking point.
-The country has three official languages, three largely autonomous regions, and a federal government so fragmented that it once went 541 days without one and things basically kept running.
-Flemish Belgians in the north speak Dutch, Walloons in the south speak French, and a small eastern community speaks German.
-Cross from Ghent to Liège and the road signs switch languages, the accents shift, and locals will have entirely different opinions about what Belgium even means.
-Most Americans arrive thinking of Brussels and chocolate.
-What they find is something far stranger and more interesting than that.
+B elgium once went 541 days without a federal government and things basically kept running.
+That fact captures the country better than any tourism copy: three official languages, three largely autonomous regions, and a political structure fragmented enough that daily life proceeds regardless.
+Flemish Belgians in the north speak Dutch, Walloons in the south speak French, a small eastern community speaks German.
+Cross from Ghent to Liège and road signs switch languages, accents shift, and locals hold entirely different opinions about what Belgium even means.
+Americans arrive thinking of Brussels and chocolate and find something considerably stranger and more interesting.

-The practical numbers hold up reasonably well for Western Europe.
-A single person can live comfortably in Belgium on around $2,650 per month, and a couple can manage on roughly $4,100.
-Ghent comes in as the most affordable major city at around $2,400 per month.
-That puts Belgium about 12% cheaper than the US overall, which sounds modest until you factor in what you're getting: healthcare rated 9 out of 10, genuine safety, and infrastructure that actually works.
-Healthcare for residents runs through a mandatory insurance system called mutualité or ziekenfonds depending on which region you're in, and reimbursements are real and fast once you're registered.
-The bureaucracy to get registered, however, is genuinely slow.
-Expect a commune appointment, a home visit to confirm your address, and a wait of several weeks before your residence card arrives.
-It's not hostile, just methodical.
+The practical numbers hold up reasonably for Western Europe: around $2,650 monthly for one person, roughly $4,100 for a couple, with Ghent the most affordable major city near $2,400.
+That places Belgium about 12% below the US overall, modest-sounding until you count what arrives with it, including healthcare rated 9 of 10, genuine safety, and infrastructure that functions.
+Resident healthcare runs through mandatory insurance called mutualité or ziekenfonds depending on region, with reimbursements that are real and fast once registered.
+Getting registered, however, is genuinely slow: expect a commune appointment, a home visit confirming your address, and several weeks before the residence card arrives.
+Not hostile, simply methodical.

-Americans moving to Belgium are usually surprised by two things in opposite directions.
-The first is how easy English gets you through daily life, especially in Flanders and Brussels, where English proficiency is genuinely among the highest in the world.
-You can have a full conversation with your landlord, your pharmacist, and the guy at the hardware store without a word of French or Dutch.
-The second surprise is that this doesn't actually make you an insider, and Belgians are warm but not particularly eager to pull strangers into their social circle quickly.
-The friendships that form tend to be durable and real, but they take time.
-Americans used to small-talk culture sometimes find Belgian social directness abrupt at first.
-The food culture is the great equalizer.
-Belgium punches far above its weight on what you can eat and drink, and the expat community is large enough in Brussels and Antwerp that you won't lack for connection while you're finding your footing.
+Two surprises arrive from opposite directions.
+English carries daily life remarkably well, especially across Flanders and Brussels where proficiency ranks among the world's highest, letting you hold full conversations with your landlord, pharmacist, and hardware store clerk without a word of French or Dutch.
+The second surprise is that this does not make you an insider, since Belgians run warm without being eager to pull strangers into their circles quickly.
+The friendships that form tend toward durable and real while taking time, and Americans accustomed to small-talk culture sometimes find Belgian directness abrupt initially.
+Food culture is the great equalizer, since Belgium punches far above its weight on what you can eat and drink, and expat communities in Brussels and Antwerp are large enough that connection never runs short while you find your footing.

-In your first weeks, get to your local commune immediately and start the registration process, because every other official step depends on it.
-Open a local Belgian bank account as soon as you can, but the process requires your residence registration, which creates a circular delay that catches almost everyone off guard.
-Most Americans moving to Belgium set up a Wise account before they leave home, because it works at local ATMs and lets you pay bills and receive transfers in euros while you wait for the local account to come through.
-It's not a permanent solution but it bridges a genuinely awkward gap.
-Beyond that, get a transit card for whatever city you're in.
-Living in Belgium without using the train network is like buying a house and only using one room.
-The intercity connections are fast, cheap, and the single most underrated part of daily life for a Belgium expat.
+Reach your local commune immediately and start registration, since every other official step depends on it.
+Open a Belgian bank account as soon as possible, though the process requires your residence registration, creating a circular delay that catches nearly everyone off guard, which is precisely the gap a pre-arranged Wise account bridges by handling local ATMs, bill payments, and euro transfers meanwhile.
+Beyond that, get a transit card for whatever city you occupy.
+Living in Belgium without using the rail network is like buying a house and only using one room, since intercity connections are fast, cheap, and the single most underrated part of daily life here.

 COST OF LIVING SNAPSHOT